johnwarmour/rag_python_ollama/README.md

 **Vector storage and retrieval**

-- Documents are split into chunks, embedded with `mxbai-embed-large`, and stored in FAISS.
+- Documents are split into chunks, embedded with `bge-m3`, and stored in FAISS.
-- Retrieval uses a configurable similarity search with a per-query metadata filter.
+- Retrieval uses MMR (Max Marginal Relevance) to surface diverse, relevant chunks across documents.
 - The RAG chain summarizes conversation history into a standalone query before retrieval.

 **FastAPI backend**